 Brad Shrader has spent most of his life as a serial entrepreneur launching and owning multiple businesses.
 He is a successful real estate investor and has owned a restaurant, a property management company, and many other successful companies.

 Brad was also a Chief Operating Officer of a publicly traded company and was a member of the Board of Directors.

 In 2007, he launched his first website and it grew rapidly, Through that website, he began doing consulting work with companies in that industry.
 The common denominators he found with most companies, was that they negative company culture, there was a lack of effective training, employees were unhappy and there was a high turnover rate.
 He noted that rather than there being a cohesive team, there was an us versus them between employees and management, that resulted in stunted productivity.

-He looked at his previous experience with an online training company that he owned, He realized, that although he was able help countless company’s through high quality training courses in this particular industry, he noticed that most of the company’s culture still suffered.
+Brad looked at his previous experience with online training and realized that although he was able help countless companies through high quality training courses in this particular industry, most of the company’s culture still suffered.
 He began to reevaluate the training and how it was deployed.
 He discovered that, although the content was rich in education, it did nothing to change company environment.
 Since then he is committed to help companies change their culture and training, from top to bottom, in new and exciting ways via Training Lion LLC.